 It comes with a circular saw drill attachment and drywall saw, which is excellent for karate inside the garage.
 These pumpkins will not be defeated!
-You’ll need to use the template provided to create a rectangular hole in the wall behind your new soundbar.
+You’ll need to use the template provided to create a rectangular hole in the wall behind your new soundbar power connection.

 After the soundbar module has been installed, you can plug the module in and connect the sound wires to your TV.
 You’ll be able to make your soundbar appear entirely wireless.
 Be ready for friends to ask you where it came from.

-If you have cords still exposed to the elements, make sure that they are covered with a rubber cord.
-You can also hide this by using contact paper such as wood-grain.
+If you have a power cord still exposed to the elements, make sure that they are covered with a rubber cord.
+You can also easily hide this by using contact paper such as wood-grain.

 To attach cords to the floor or wall, use baseboard clips or wall clips.
 This will conceal the kit better and eliminate tripping hazards.

-These are great for organizing and management your home theater components if they are close together.
+These are great for organizing and cable management options for your home theater components if they are close together.